NFOA The Voice of Nebraska Firearms Owners.

 Our approach this year is much more aggressive.
 As an NFOA member, you know that we’ve launched ProtectVictimsNow.org, a website dedicated to educating Nebraska voters on the Victim Protection Act.
 But we need to reach Nebraskans who haven’t joined the NFOA yet.
 We need them to call and write their senators, just like you have been doing.
 So to reach them, we have prepared a radio ad ready to air on stations throughout Nebraska to call those Nebraskans to action and join you and I in working to get the Victims Protection Act passed.

-The challenge is that airing radio ads costs money.
+The challenge is that airing radio ads cost money.
 And as a non-profit organization, the NFOA must raise those funds through donations.
 As a non-profit organization, we have worked out a greatly reduced rate of just under $5000 to air over 100 Victims Protection Act radio ads throughout the State that will reach over 70,000 Nebraska voters.
 That’s a lot of money, but we have well over 5000 NFOA members and if every single one of us chipped in, as little as $1, we can mobilize well over 10 times our NFOA membership and push this bill beyond the few obstructive senators in Judiciary Committee and to the Unicameral floor, where we know there is enough support for the Victim Protection Act to pass.

 Do you want to be secure in knowing that your home is your castle?
-Do you want to have the piece of mind knowing that if you ever have to legally defend yourself or your family that the violent criminal (or his family) won’t be able to hire an ambulance-chasing lawyer to sue you for your life savings?
+Do you want to have the peace of mind knowing that if you ever have to legally defend yourself or your family that the violent criminal (or his family) won’t be able to hire an ambulance-chasing lawyer to sue you for your life savings?
 Then please consider donating to the ProtectVictimsNow.org operation.
 Together we can get LB804 passed and have a Victims Protection Act in Nebraska this year!